 How can strategic communication influence social change in politics, policies and pop culture?
-Erica Ciszek '14 looks at the role of strategic communication in understanding gender, LQBTQ issues, and much more.
+As an associate professor of public relations and a researcher in the Stan Richards School of Advertising and Public Relations in the Moody College of Communications at the University of Texas at Austin, Erica Ciszek, PhD '14, looks at the role of strategic communication in understanding gender, LQBTQ issues and much more.

-Before coming to the SOJC, Ciszek wrote for gay newspapers and magazines in Boston, worked at public relations and advertising industries, and interned at Comedy Central.
-The SOJC was where Ciszek truly discovered what she wanted to do—enact social change through strategic communication.
+Before enrolling in the UO School of Journalism and Communication's (SOJC) doctoral program, Ciszek wrote for gay newspapers and magazines in Boston, worked at public relations and advertising industries and interned at Comedy Central.
+The SOJC was where Ciszek truly discovered what she wanted to do: enact social change through strategic communication.

 What did you study at the University of Oregon?